shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

 display setup of the class even before the lifecycle of loading and fetching the ad object had completed.
-Although this convenient short-cut meant potentially ignoring the callback that indicates the ad has loaded, it is a common pattern with the MobileSDK.
+Although this convenient short-cut meant potentially ignoring the callback that indicates the ad has loaded, it is a common pattern with the Mobile SDK.

 If the Banner class is used to fetch native ads, the display step MUST wait until after the callback has fired.
 This is because the callback